 Our waiter suggested we try the tenderloin bruschetta.
 Think a toasted slice of baguette topped with tomato jam, basil pesto, and a couple of pieces of perfectly grilled tenderloin topped with arugula and freshly grated parmesan.
 I know, right?

 By the way, the calamari was equally as delicious, but I just couldn't get a good shot of it.
-Sometimes the lighting in restaurants is so difficult for photos, but this dish is a must when you visit Winewood, and my second foodie find.
+Sometimes the lighting in restaurants is so difficult for photos, but this dish is another one you must when you visit Winewood.

 We paired our meal with a crisp Trebbiano from Duchman Family Winery in Driftwood Texas.
-Made from 100% Texas grapes, it was a perfect accompaniment to our meal.
+Made from 100% Texas grapes, it was a perfect accompaniment to the great food.

 It's been said that dinner at Winewood isn't over until the Opera Cake sings.
 Regardless of what you order for dessert, I can pretty much promise you will love it.